FILM!!!

 Since the late 1800s, filmmakers have been influencing the world as they explored and experimented with the new technology - film.
 Eventually, the motion picture industry was born and dedicated individuals began developing the art of the cinema.
+It is a fascinating industry and highly influential art form.

 Film History